MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-import-and-export-report-layout.md

 5. In the **Import** dialogue box, select the document that defines the report layout, and then choose the **Open** button.

  The original custom report layout is replaced with the imported report layout.

+## <a name="see-related-training-at-microsoft-learnlearnmoduleschange-documents-dynamics-365-business-centralindex"></a>See Related Training at [Microsoft Learn](/learn/modules/change-documents-dynamics-365-business-central/index)

 ## <a name="see-also"></a>See Also
  [Create and Modify a Custom Report Layout](ui-how-create-custom-report-layout.md)